Home > Analyses > Consumer Defensive > Target Corporation

 Business Model & Company Overview

-Target Corporation, founded in 1902 and headquartered in Minneapolis, MN, stands as a leading force in the discount stores sector.
-Its ecosystem revolves around a broad merchandise mix, blending perishables, apparel, electronics, and household essentials with in-store amenities like Target Café and Starbucks.
-This integrated approach anchors Target’s identity as a comprehensive retail destination across the U.S.
+Target Corporation, founded in 1902 and headquartered in Minneapolis, Minnesota, stands as a dominant player in the U.S. discount retail sector.
+Its ecosystem blends diverse product categories—from perishables and apparel to electronics and household essentials—anchored by in-store amenities like Target Café and Starbucks.
+This cohesive approach crafts a unified shopping experience that resonates with millions of customers across approximately 2,000 stores.

 Financial Performance & Fundamental Metrics

-I analyze Target Corporation’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.
+I will analyze Target Corporation’s income statement, key financial ratios, and dividend payout policy to reveal its operational strength and shareholder return strategy.

 Income Statement